KevSchultz/emergent-playground/README.md

     npm install
     ```

+4. Create a .env file following the README.md in backend

+5. Create the database following the README.md in backend/database

-4. Start the express server:
+6. Start the express server:

     ```bash
     npm start